RIGHT HANDED PITCHER

 Pimentel opened the season in the Altoona rotation and dominated through his first five starts, allowing only one run and 19 hits in 37 innings.
 He hit a rough stretch in mid-May, a lot of it due to gopher balls (he gave up half of his season’s total of 14 during the month).
 His ERA for the month was 7.08, but after two strong starts in June the Pirates moved him up to Indianapolis.
 He pitched well there in 14 starts, with much-improved control.
 That earned him a September callup and he posted impressive numbers in five relief outings.
 In the majors he averaged nearly 95 mph with his fastball.

 Pimentel made huge strides in 2013, making him one of a number of such cases in the last few years.
 Players like Pimentel and Kris Johnson show that, despite being heavily disparaged by certain elements of the local media (well, one element anyway), the Pirates’ development staff has been doing an exceptional job.
 The biggest issue for Pimentel seems to be his ability to throw strikes without having to take a lot off his excellent stuff.
-He figured to be a near-lock to make the major league roster in spring 2014 due to his lack of options and, in fact, he did so as a reliever.
-The Pirates made an effort to stretch him out in spring training, though, so they seem to be keeping open the option of him starting, although he’ll open the season in middle relief.
+His 2014 was something of a loss, as he wasn’t healthy until mid-June and didn’t get regular work after that.
+Given his ceiling — including the possibility that he could return to starting — it’s hard to see the Pirates giving up on him, but if John Holdzkom turns out to be for real, the Pirates might be less inclined to carry Pimentel unless he starts realizing some of that potential.

 2015: Major league minimum